sipcapture/homer/README.md

 ##### HOMER's [Captagent](http://github.com/sipcapture/captagent) is now also available on [Github](http://github.com/sipcapture/captagent)

 ### Developers
 Contributors and Contributions to our project are always welcome!
-If you intend to participate and help us improve HOMER by sending patches, we kindly ask you to sign a standard [CLA (Contributor License Agreement)](http://cla.qxip.net) to protect the project's future and keep it Open.
+If you intend to participate and help us improve HOMER by sending patches, we kindly ask you to sign a standard [CLA (Contributor License Agreement)](http://cla.qxip.net) which enables us to distribute your code alongside the project without restrictions present or future.
+It doesn’t require you to assign to us any copyright you have, the ownership of which remains in full with you.
 Developers can coordinate with the existing team via the [homer-dev](http://groups.google.com/group/homer-dev) mailing list.
 If you'd like to join our internal team and volounteer to help with the project's many needs, feel free to contact us anytime!